Skip to main content

 https://pubmed.ncbi.nlm.nih.gov/35860969/

 The aim of this pilot study was to determine the effectiveness of a tennis-training program for individuals with autism spectrum disorder.
-As a reference, tennis-training program was our Ernie Els #GameOn Autism® Tennis Program
+As a reference, the tennis-training program was our Ernie Els #GameOn Autism® Tennis Program

 Rouhandeh, A.A., Honsberger, C., Shanok, N.A. et al. Brief Report: Assessment of a Caregiver-Implemented Intervention for Improving Social Communication Skills in Toddlers and Young Children with Autism.
 J Autism Dev Disord (2022). https://doi.org/10.1007/s10803-022-05587-y